-There has been a 17 per cent decrease in the Distribution Denial of Service (DDoS) attacks in the third quarter of 2017 as compared to the second quarter, a new report said on Tuesday.
+There has been an 18% decrease in the Distribution Denial of Service (DDoS) attacks in the fourth quarter of 2017 in comparism to the third quarter, a to a report.

 "Attackers continue to launch repeated attacks against their targets.
-In fact, Verisign observed that 45 per cent of customers who experienced DDoS attacks in Q3 2017 were targeted multiple times during the quarter," the company said in a statement.
+In fact, Verisign observed that 45 per cent of customers who experienced DDoS attacks in Q4 2017 were targeted multiple times during the quarter," according to Verisign.

 "DDoS attacks remain unpredictable and vary widely in terms of speed and complexity," it added.

-Eighty-eight percent of DDoS attacks mitigated by Verisign in the third quarter employed multiple attack types.
+About 88% of DDoS attacks mitigated by Verisign in the fourth quarter are from clusters of computers.

 The largest volumetric DDoS attack observed was a multi-vector attack that peaked at approximately 2.5 Gbps and around 1 Mpps for one hour, the company said.